ANUBushfireInitiative/bushfire-drone-simulation/README.md

 iwr https://chocolatey.org/install.ps1 -UseBasicParsing | iex
 ```

+You may need to reopen PowerShell before using choco (Chocolatey) in the next step.

 ### Installing Python

 As this is a python application, we first need to install python.
 We will use Chocolatey to install version 3.8.5.
 Open Windows PowerShell as an administrator and run the command: